-- educates and trains potential whistleblowers through workshops, reports and regular postings to our website, blog, and social media channels;
+- educating and training potential whistleblowers through workshops, reports and regular postings to our website, blog, and social media channels;

-- assists them in finding a whistleblower attorney; and
+- assisting them in finding a whistleblower attorney; and

 - supporting high-impact whistleblower litigation.

 How does NWC assist whistleblowers with finding an attorney?

 NWC provides assistance through its partnership with an independent public interest law firm, the National Whistleblower Legal Defense and Education Fund (“Fund”).
 Whistleblowers can fill out a secure intake form that allows whistleblowers to submit basic information about their cases on a confidential basis.
 The intake form, and all communication with the Fund, are protected under the attorney-client privilege.